How do I learn Latin?

 Latinum provides stand alone audio courses: in other words, you can successfully use the entire course, from beginner level for learning Latin, right through to advanced, without ever once having to open or look at a printed page, and without needing a teacher.

-All you need are the audio files, and time - well over 1000 hours all up.
+All you need are the audio files, and time - well over 1000 hours of tuition and support material.

 The goal of the Latinum Institute courses is to give you the ability to read Latin without the use of a dictionary or translation, and to read as fluently as one could read in Portuguese, French or Italian.